4awpawz/fusion.ssg.web/src/templates/docs/v1/htmldocuments/templates.md

 ## Works In Progress

-fusion.ssg can ignore templates that are _works in progress_ during release builds, thereby preventing their associated HTML documents from polluting your web site.
+fusion.ssg can ignore templates that are _works in progress_ during release builds, thereby preventing their associated HTML documents from polluting your website.
 Please see <a href="{baseURL}/docs/{docsCurrentVersion}/configuration/fusionssg-configuration#wips">wips</a> for more information.

 ### Works In Progress Reporting

 <p class="ver">Introduced in v1.2.0</p>

 Beginning with v1.2.0, fusion.ssg will report all works in progress during release builds.
-These warnings serve to prevent the unintended updating of web sites with missing HTML documents that should have been included but aren't because they are still marked as WIPS.
+These warnings serve to prevent the unintended updating of websites with missing HTML documents that should have been included but aren't because they are still marked as WIPS.

 <img src="{baseURL}/media/posts/WIPS-reporting.png" alt="image">